dcmouyard/sass/README.md

 Global variables, functions, and mixins that should be imported into all scss files.

 ### partials/_base.scss
 CSS reset based on [Normalize.css](http://necolas.github.io/normalize.css) and default styles for HTML elements.
-Custom font declarations go here as well.
+Custom font declarations and extendables go here as well.

 ### partials/_layout.scss
 The layout of major regions that components will be placed into.